Insight • Design craft

 For a broader view of accessible design fundamentals, see our creative audit checklist.

-If you are considering 3D for your web presence, start with a single high-impact element (a product viewer, a hero interaction, or a data visualization) rather than overhauling the entire site.
+If 3D is under consideration for a web presence, start with one high-impact element - a product viewer, a hero interaction or a data visualisation - rather than rebuilding the whole site.
 Test performance on real devices, especially mid-range phones.
-Ensure a complete 2D fallback exists.
+Make sure a complete 2D fallback exists.

 If you want help designing immersive brand experiences that stay fast and accessible, book a call or explore our services.